Webster's Unabridged Dictionary - Letter P - Page 73

 Plano-orbicular (a.)
 Plane or flat on one side, and spherical on the other.

 Planorbis (n.)
+(Zool.)
 Any fresh-water air-breathing mollusk belonging to Planorbis and other allied genera, having shells of a discoidal form.

 Plano-subulate (a.)
 Smooth and awl-shaped.
 See Subulate.